I beg to move, That the Bill be read a Second time.

 Motion made, and Question put forthwith (Standing Order No. 83A(7)),

-That the following provisions shall apply to the Health Service Medical Supplies (Costs) Bill:
+That the following provisions shall apply to the Compensation (London Capital & Finance plc and Fraud Compensation Fund) Bill:

 Proceedings in Public Bill Committee

 (2) Proceedings in the Public Bill Committee shall (so far as not previously concluded) be brought to a conclusion on Thursday 17 June.

 (3) The Public Bill Committee shall have leave to sit twice on the first day on which it meets.